gerbsec/gerbsec.github.io/_posts/2022-11-21-htb-ctf-@-usf.md

     }
 ```
 - this function has a clear and obvious sqli in the `/posts/:id` endpoint
-- i'll try a union sqli and attempto read the secret, i already know the table and column nanme so all i'll need to do is find the column # count.
+- i'll try a union sqli and attempt to read the secret, i already know the table and column name so all i'll need to do is find the column # count.

 - start by curling the `/posts/1` endpoint